• Skip to main content

 I'm not sure where my obsession with copying diner recipes came from but it's true; my life is and always has been ruled by copying and perfecting good, bad food.

 Things like french fries, pizza and hamburgers.
-I'm still on a quest for the perfect good, bad onion rings.
-Not fancified high end restaurant style ones ...
-I want to be able to make them the way a greasy spoon does.
-You know.
-Like frozen onion rings.
+I'm still on a quest for the perfect onion rings.
+Not fancified high end restaurant style ones with Panko.
+I want to taste like they’ve been deep-fried by someone named Gus who’s been there since 1978.

 Say what you want about crappy food, but the truth is, if it didn't taste good it wouldn't be so popular.
 The problem with crappy food is ... it's crappy.
 And usually frozen, overloaded with salt and filled with ingredients like Xantham Gum (which isn't necessarily bad for you in small quantities but it can make you tooty.)
 Sadly, I'm pretty sure it's those weird ingredients that are key to successfully copying many diner foods.

 Years ago I used to buy "Jane's Pub Style Chicken Burgers".
-The kind of salt loaded, crispy frozen chicken burger that you'd get at one of the grimier establishments in town.
+The kind of salt loaded, crispy frozen chicken burger that you'd get at one restaurant that has a counter and stools.
 The sort of establishment that you have to ask for a key to the washroom.

 Those are the chicken burgers I used as my model for a healthier but just as delicious homemade version.

-How good is this chicken burger?
-At the end of the meal you're gonna start looking over your shoulder to get a refill on your fountain pop.
+How good is it?
+By the time you’re done eating, you’ll be looking over your shoulder for a refill on your fountain pop.

 Homemade Chicken Burgers